foo123/FILTER.js/readme.md

 These filters are pre-computed, however any custom filter can be created by setting the filter weights manually (in the constructor).

 Convolution  Filters cannot be combined very easily since they operate on multiple pixels at a time.
-However using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)
+Using a composite filter, filters can be combined into a filter stack which apply one at a time (see below)

-In order to use an emboss filter the following can be used:
+In order to use an emboss filter do the following:

 ````javascript
 var emboss=new FILTER.ConvolutionMatrixFilter().emboss();
 ````

-To apply the filter to an image use (this is NEW in 0.3+ version)
+To apply the filter to an image do (as of 0.3+ version)

 ````javascript
 emboss.apply(image);   // image is a FILTER.Image instance, see examples